apriha/lineage/docs/output_files.rst

 :class:`~lineage.individual.Individual`.

-Note that shared DNA will not be shown on the Y chromosome since the Y chromosome does not recombine; therefore, the HapMaps do not have recombination rates for the Y chromosome.
+Note that shared DNA will not be shown on the Y chromosome since the Y chromosome does not recombine; therefore, genetic maps do not have recombination rates for the Y chromosome.

 shared_dna_<name1>_<name2>.png
 ``````````````````````````````